nstevens1040/roku.nanick.org/README.md

 # [roku.nanick.org](https://roku.nanick.org)
-A webpage that sends keyboard input to your Roku which allows for easier typing and navigation within the Roku UI.
+A webpage that leverages Roku's External Control Protocol to send keyboard input to your Roku which allows for easier typing and faster navigation within the Roku UI.

 ---
 My Roku's URL is hard coded in the JavaScript.
 If you want to use this, then you'll need to replace